MitrB/MitrB.github.io/_posts/2025-10-15-actor-system.markdown

 categories: game design
 ---

 Imagine you are building a game where you have 15 characters you could possibly unlock.
 From these 15 characters, 3 characters could be taken on a "mission".
 A game with narrative moments where these characters have dialogue scenes with each other and NPCs.
-A game without a protagonist, so you can't let them do the heavy lifting by letting them talk most of the time and only occasionally depending on what other characters you brought let them have their moment to shine.
+A game without a protagonist that does the heavy lifting by doing most of the talking.
 You have to account for any combination of 3 characters out of 15.
 This means 455 possible combinations for any given dialogue sequence!
 How do you solve this?

 I came up with the Actor System.
 A compromise to make this possible.

 The core idea is very simple: when encountering a dialogue scene, we assign a role to every character from the party.
-They perform the dialogue that was written for the actor.
-The hard part is actually taking this core idea and making it work.
-Assigning the actor roles and breaking the rules to accommodate for unique character interactions.
+They perform the dialogue that was written for the role.
+Writing good and creative dialogue will do a lot of the heavy lifting.
+But we can be flexible and extend this core premise.

-There is one rule that can't be broken and makes this possible.
-There must be a fixed number of characters participating in any dialogue scene.
+To make my implementation simple, I held to one important rule: there must be a fixed number of characters participating in any dialogue scene.
 In my case this was 3.
 This means that at any point in the game the player had a team of 3 characters.
+This way I could write dialogue for any party of 3, while not having to write 455 different possibilities.

+I will also show how I extended my simple premise, giving myself more dialogue to write, but there is an important tradeof between having to write less and being able to express a character in a way that still feel believable.

-In this writeup I'll try to lay down a generic framework anyone could use for such a narrative experience.
+In this writeup I'll try to lay down a generic framework anyone could use for such a system.

 ## What is an Actor?